ENux-Distro/ENux-Distro/README.md

 ## About Me

-I build Linux distributions and low-level systems software.
+Hi everyone, I'm Emir.
+I'm 13 years old and I build Linux distributions and low-level systems software.
 My main project is **ENux** — a Debian-based hybrid meta-distribution with Bedrock Linux pre-integrated, making it the first Linux distro to ship with Bedrock pre-installed.
 ENux is listed on DistroWatch and hosted on both GitHub and SourceForge.

 Beyond distro work, I write systems tooling in C, including a custom package manager, a replacement init system, and a minimal libc.
-I also work as a teacher, preparing curriculum materials for 7th grade students.
+I also play the piano in my free time.

 ---

 ## Projects

-### 🐧 ENux
+### ENux
-> *The first Linux distribution to ship with Bedrock Linux pre-installed.*
+> *The first Linux distribution to ship with Bedrock Linux pre-installed. and 15 package managers in the live environment*

 A Debian-based hybrid meta-distribution that gives you access to packages from virtually any Linux distro simultaneously via Bedrock's `strata`.
-Features 13+ package managers in the live environment, Secure Boot support (shim + MOK + signed GRUB + signed kernel), and a reproducible CLI ISO builder.
+Features 13+ package managers in the live environment, custom kernels and customized XFCE

 - Pre-fetched Bedrock strata (~3 GB ISO)
-- `brl fetch` works in chroot non-PID 1 environments via xattr workaround — a Linux first
+- `brl fetch` works in chroot non-PID 1 environments via xattr workaround
 - Kernel postinstall hook for automatic Secure Boot signing

 [![ENux Repo](https://img.shields.io/badge/GitHub-ENux-181717?style=flat-square&logo=github)](https://github.com/ENux-Distro/ENux)

 ---

-### ⚡ init.c
+### init.c
 > *C + x86\_64 ASM replacement for Bedrock Linux's shell-based init system.*

 Dramatically reduces boot time by replacing Bedrock's shell init with a compiled binary.
 Addresses Bedrock's crossfs architecture directly.
 Recognized by Bedrock Linux's creator (paradigm) on Reddit, who noted `brl-repair` and `brl-enable` as targets for further optimization.